vcualtlab/postgrid/README.md

 `[altlab-postgrid]`

+`[altlab-postgrid category='something' max_column='2' excerpt='false' author='false' date='false']`
+This shortcode would give you a two column layout showing only the posts in category 'something' and it would hide the excerpt, the author, and the date.

 | Attribute         | Default    | Description
 | :---------------- | :--------- | :-------------
 | post_type         | 'post'     | any registered post type